 - The Capital Gain Bonds are non-transferable, non negotiable and cannot be offered as a security for any advance or loan.

-- The Bonds are issued for a period of 3 years and cannot be sold before 3 years as required by Section 54EC.
+- The Bonds are issued for a period of 5 years and cannot be sold before 5 years as required by Section 54EC.
 These Bonds are not listed on any stock exchange.
 (Increased from 3 years to 5 years in Budget 2018 and applicable with effect from 1st April 2018)

 - At the time of purchase of these bonds, the buyer is required to submit self-attested copy of the PAN Card, self certified copy of Address Proof of the 1st Applicant and 1 Cancelled Cheque.

 - These Capital Gain Bonds can either be held in physical form or demat form.

 - If the amount has been paid for the purchase of the bonds, the application cannot be withdrawn.